The Vicious Cycle Of Hurt People Hurting Others - aifc

 • Proverbs 3:5 “Trust in the Lord with all your heart, and do not lean on your own understanding.”

 People acting from a place of pain often hurt others.
-The underlying factor is the they often don’t love themselves enough.
-They have a deep yearning for love and desire to belong.
+The underlying factor is that they often don’t love themselves enough.
+They have a deep yearning for love and a desire to belong.

 Hurt people, bullies, bullying